What does the ultimate healthy microbiome look like? Researchers at UNSW Microbiome Research Centre are trying to find out!

 Living within each one of us are many communities of microorganisms (or microbes).
-While some microbes can coexist within our bodies without causing harm, or indeed promote health, others are responsible for causing disease.
+While some microbes can coexist within our bodies without causing harm, or indeed promoting health, others are responsible for causing disease.
 Microorganisms, just like humans and other organisms, contain DNA.
 The collective term for DNA belonging to the microorganisms which live within us is called the “microbiome”.

 Why is the microbiome important?

-There is an abundance of research demonstrating the interplay of the microbiome and diseases such as inflammatory bowel disease, diabetes, and liver disease however, there still a massive gap in our understanding of what a “normal” and “healthy” microbiome looks like.
+There is an abundance of research demonstrating the interplay of the microbiome and diseases such as inflammatory bowel disease, diabetes, and liver disease however, there is still a massive gap in our understanding of what a “normal” and “healthy” microbiome looks like.
 Through the HOAM Study, researchers at UNSW Microbiome Research Centre hope to shed some light on this by defining what the ultimate-healthy and normal microbiome looks like.